LunarLambda/meson-gba/README.md

 For development on Windows, the easiest method is to use MSYS2, either using the [official installer][msys2-official], or the [devkitPro installer][msys2-dkp].

-Install meson, git, and gcc with `pacman -Syu meson git gcc`, and if using the official installer, install `mingw-w64-x86_64-arm-none-eabi-toolchain` too.
+Install meson and gcc with `pacman -Syu meson gcc`, and if using the official installer, install `mingw-w64-x86_64-arm-none-eabi-toolchain` too.

 ## Compiler Support